-Now, till a man is thus spiritually taught and wrought upon he will be the servant of sin.
-He may indeed have a very shining profession; but it may only be a mask for the deepest and blackest hypocrisy.
+Now till a man is thus spiritually taught and wrought upon he will be the servant of sin.
+He may indeed have a very shining profession; but it may be only a mask for the deepest and blackest hypocrisy.
 He may contend much for spirituality of mind; and yet hide under that profession the basest sins.
 He may plead much for the doctrines of grace; and yet use them as a cloak for the vilest licentiousness in practice.
-A man must, in one form or other, be "the servant of sin," till he "obeys from the heart the form of doctrine"-the mould of divine teaching, into which the soul is spiritually delivered.
-But when the Holy Ghost takes him in hand, and casts him into the mould of divine teaching, so as to bring into his soul the word of God with power, he fixes the truth upon his conscience, and impresses it upon his heart; so that he comes forth with the truth of God stamped upon him, as the cast comes out of the mould, and the coin from the die.
+A man must, in one form or another, be "the servant of sin," till he "obeys from the heart the form of doctrine"-the mould of divine teaching "into which the soul is spiritually delivered."
+But when the Holy Ghost takes him in hand, and casts him into the mould of divine teaching, so as to bring into Ms soul the word of God with power, he stamps the truth upon his conscience, and impresses it upon his heart; so that he comes forth with the truth of God stamped upon him, as the cast comes out of the mould, and the coin from the die.

 Then, and only then, is he delivered from the service of sin.
 Sin might indeed not have worn an outward or gross form.
 The life might have been circumspect, and sin worn in him a very subtle shape.
-But there is no real deliverance from bearing the yoke of sin till the mould of heavenly teaching is obeyed "from the heart."
+But there is no real deliverance from wearing the yoke of sin, till the mould of heavenly teaching is obeyed "from the heart."
 This is the fulfilment of that new covenant promise-"I will put my laws into their minds, and write them in their heart."
-Thus inward, spiritual, and vital obedience can alone be produced; and one truth written by the Spirit in the heart will bring forth more fruit in the life than a hundred doctrines floating in the head.
+And thus inward, spiritual, and vital obedience can alone be produced.

-It is, then, in this way that "the form of doctrine" which we have received in the Spirit, is made to produce an impression upon our hearts and lives.
-And the more that "the form of doctrine" is brought into our heart, and the more we are moulded by it, the more shall we obey it; and, as the Apostle says, "grow in grace, and in the knowledge of the Lord and Saviour Jesus Christ."
-We grow in grace by growing in the knowledge of the Lord and Saviour Jesus Christ; and we only grow in the knowledge of him as we grow in the knowledge of ourselves.
-Thus to grow in grace is to grow in the knowledge of our own weakness and of Christ's strength; of our own sinfulness, and of Christ's atoning blood; of our own ignorance, and of Christ's teaching in that ignorance.
-A sense of daily depravity, and yet seeing God's grace superabounding over it all; a constant fear we shall fall every day and hour unless God keeps us, and yet mercifully feeling his fear springing up in our hearts, as "a fountain of life to depart from the snares of death;"-to be cast into this mould of heavenly teaching will deliver us from being "the servants of sin."
+It is then in this way that "the form of doctrine" which we have received in the Spirit, is made to produce an impression upon our hearts and lives.
+And the More that "the form of doctrine" is brought into our heart, and the more we are moulded by it, the more shall we obey it; and, as the Apostle says, "grow in grace, and in knowledge of the Lord and Saviour Jesus Christ."
+We grow in grace by growing in the knowledge of the Lord and Saviour Jesus Christ; and we only grow in the knowledge of Him as we grow in the knowledge of ourselves.
+Thus to grow in grace is to grow in the knowledge of our own weakness, and of Christ's strength; of our own sinfulness, and of Christ's atoning blood; of our own ignorance, and of Christ's teaching in that ignorance.
+A sense of daily depravity, and yet seeing God's grace superabounding over it all; a constant fear we shall fall every day and hour, unless God keep us, and yet mercifully feeling his fear springing up in our hearts, as "a fountain of life to depart from the snares of death,"-to be cast into this mould of heavenly teaching will deliver us from being "the servants" of sin."